Run Baby Run (Amanda Lear song): Song information

-"Run Baby Run" is an uptempo disco song with pop rock elements, composed by Anthony Monn, with lyrics written by Amanda Lear herself.
+"Run Baby Run" is an uptempo disco song with pop rock elements, composed by Anthony Monn, with lyrics written by Amanda Lear.
 The song arrangement is credited to producers Charly Ricanek and Rainer Pietsch, with whom Lear and Monn frequently collaborated during the disco era.
 The track is part of the song suite from the Sweet Revenge album, which tells a story of a girl tempted by the Devil.

-The song was released as the single in selected territories.
+The song was released as a single in select territories.
 Although the front cover of the 7" European single indicated "Follow Me" as the lead song, it was actually released on side B. In South Africa, the B-side was "The Stud", another pop rock track taken from Sweet Revenge.
-"Run Baby Run" was promoted by TV performances, but failed to chart.
+"Run Baby Run" was also released as a limited 12-inch single.
+The song was promoted by TV performances, but failed to chart.

-Music video
+Music videos

-The music video for the song was produced as part of Italian TV show Stryx.
+A simple performance-style music video was filmed for the German TV show Musikladen, using the bluescreen technique.
+Another video was made as part of the Italian TV show Stryx.
 It pictures Lear dancing in a leopard print dress with other Stryx characters rolling and sliding on the floor behind her.
-The video was directed by Enzo Trapani and first aired in autumn 1978.
+The video was directed by Enzo Trapani and first aired in November 1978.